laro/Cilia/README.md

 ## CamelCase Style
-Roughly in the style of Qt, Java, JavaScript, TypeScript, Kotlin, Swift
+Roughly in the style of Qt, Java, JavaScript, TypeScript, Kotlin, Swift.

 - All types and **classes in upper CamelCase**.
     - Basic/arithmetic types